j-c-cook/cpgfunctionEP/README.md

 # cpgfunctionEP
+A fork of cpgfunction that has been tailored for NREL's [EnergyPlus][3].

 An open source low level (C++) implementation of [Massimo Cimmino][1]'s g-function methodology.
 The g-function calculation has to do with the distribution of heat in a ground heat exchanger (GHE).
 The g-function, after computed,